Lisa Ling: Early life

 Ling was born in Sacramento, California.
 Her mother, Mary Mei-yan (née Wang), is a Taiwanese immigrant from Tainan, Taiwan, who served as the head of the Los Angeles office of the Formosan Association for Public Affairs.
-Ling's father, Chung Teh "Douglas" Ling, is a Hong Konger immigrant, born in Hong Kong in 1937.
+Ling's father, Chung Teh "Douglas" Ling, was born in Hong Kong in 1937.
 Her paternal grandmother was born on Labuan, now in modern-day Malaysia.
 Her paternal grandfather, who was from Guangzhou, Guangdong, was one of the first Chinese students allowed to study in the United States in the 1930s.
 He earned a degree from New York University and an M.B.A degree from University of Colorado.
 He struggled to find a job in the United States.
 He moved to California where he eventually opened the first Chinese restaurant in Folsom.

 Ling's parents divorced when she was seven years old.
 Following the divorce, she and her sister Laura were raised by their father in Carmichael, near Sacramento.
 Ling admired reporter Connie Chung and aspired to become a journalist.

 Ling was educated at Del Campo High School in Fair Oaks, California, graduating in 1991.
 She studied at the University of Southern California in Los Angeles.

 Ling chose to leave USC before graduating, starting work as a reporter for Channel One News.
 She is fluent in Spanish.

 Career

 The View (1999–2002)

 Ling started in television when she was chosen as one of the four hosts of Scratch, a nationally syndicated teen magazine show based in Sacramento.
 At 18, she joined Channel One News as one of their youngest reporters and anchors.
 Among her roles was war correspondent, including assignments in Iraq and Afghanistan.
 She won several awards for her reporting and documentaries.

-She joined The View on August 2, 1999, after beating out a reported 12,000 hopefuls who had auditioned to replace Debbie Matenopoulos.
+She joined The View on May 3, 1999, after beating out a reported 12,000 hopefuls who had auditioned to replace Debbie Matenopoulos.
 During her on-air audition for the show Ling got a navel piercing which Barbara Walters "thought was disgusting."
 Ling left the show after three and a half years towards the end of 2002 to go back to international reporting.
 She was responsible for proposing segments like investing for women, and, according to Ling, her goal was to say one thing each day that would make people think, whether it made them cheer or made them throw things at their TV.
 She drew both fire and praise for her comments after the September 11, 2001 attacks, in which she said, "What happened to the United States was a catastrophic event and the worst terrorist attack in human history.
 Yet maybe before we seek revenge, we should ask the question – why should anyone want to make such an attack on the U.S.?"